 Keywords: ASD, Virtual Autism, Symptoms of Virtual Autism, Causes of Virtual Autism

 Introduction: Autism Spectrum Disorders (ASD) encompass a wide range of conditions, primarily marked by challenges in social interaction and communication.
-Individuals “with ASD may also exhibit unique behavioral patterns, such as difficulty transitioning between tasks, an intense focus on details, and atypical responses to sensory stimuli.
+Individuals with ASD may also exhibit unique behavioral patterns, such as difficulty transitioning between tasks, an intense focus on details, and atypical responses to sensory stimuli.
 The abilities and needs of autistic individuals vary significantly and can change over time.
 While some can lead independent lives, others experience severe impairments requiring lifelong care and support.
 Autism “can also affect educational and employment prospects, placing substantial demands on families who provide care.
 The quality of life for individuals with autism is influenced by societal attitudes and the level of support available from both local and national authorities.

 Figure 1(Image source- Autism Child Stock Vector Illustration and Royalty Free Autism Child Clipart)